inlivedev/inlive-js-sdk/packages/room/README.md

 await room.endRoom(roomData.data.roomId);
 ```

-### Peer Instance
+### Peer object

-The peer instance is created when the client call the `room.createPeer()` method.
+The peer object is created when the client call the `room.createPeer()` method.
 Using this method simplifies the WebRTC peer-to-peer connection with remote peer for video and audio calls.
 Peer is mainly running on WebRTC technology and should be run on the client side.

 #### Establish the peer connection

 When `room.createPeer()` method is called, it will create a basic peer connection.
 To establish the peer connection to the remote peer, the client should add a user [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) data such as camera or microphone to start connecting and establishing peer connection between local peer and remote peer.
-The process will be automatically run on the background and the way you know when the connection has been established is by listening the [iceconnectionstatechange event](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceconnectionstatechange_event) from peer connection instance and check for the value of [iceConnectionState](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState).
+The process will be automatically run on the background and the way you know when the connection has been established is by listening the [iceconnectionstatechange event](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceconnectionstatechange_event) from peer connection object and check for the value of [iceConnectionState](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState).

 #### Sample Code